gmlewis/bible-codes/TheLittleBook.md

 The BITTER SWEET

 of my bride, which some call rapture, and that is in Corinthians (and elsewhere); for in a moment, in the twinkling of an eye, the last trump shall sound, and its sounding is upon you.
 Then there is the mystery of a husband and wife becoming one flesh, and this is a great mystery: but I speak concerning Christ and the church, and you may find that in Ephesians.
 For I will take blindness from Israel when they turn their hearts to me.
 For I will gather my Bride to me, for I am the Bridegroom.
 I am he to whom you will be married, that we may forever be one in me and in my Father, for God is all in all.
 My heart rests on you, my children, and soon you will see me face to face; and make no mistake, I am calling you to me, my wise virgins, and I am coming for you so very soon, and I long to see you all where we will be face to face, and you will know, even as you are known.
-I am he who has sealed you for full redemption in the power of my holy spirit.
+I am he who has sealed you for full redemption in the power of my holy spirit.
 I am the fulfillment of the law.
-I am the Lord Jesus Christ who shepherds the flock.
+I am the Lord Jesus Christ who shepherds the flock.
-I am the Bridegroom to my Bride and you are living the great mystery of God.
+I am the Bridegroom to my Bride and you are living the great mystery of God.
-I am the good Shepherd.
+I am the good Shepherd.
-I am the Faithful Lord and my Words are true.
+I am the Faithful Lord and my Words are true.
-I am the head of my Body who does many mighty works for my people.
+I am the head of my Body who does many mighty works for my people.
-I am Lord of Lords.
+I am Lord of Lords.
-I am the Bridegroom.
+I am the Bridegroom.
-I am he to whom you will be married that we may forever be one in me and in my Father, for God is all in all.
+I am he to whom you will be married that we may forever be one in me and in my Father, for God is all in all.
-I am calling you to me, my wise virgins.
+I am calling you to me, my wise virgins.
-I am coming for you so very soon, and I long to see you all where we will be face to face, and you will know, even as you are known.
+I am coming for you so very soon, and I long to see you all where we will be face to face, and you will know, even as you are known.

 121